Making changes to courses

 More significant changes to courses need to be approved by the University.
 You should submit the completed making changes to courses template to CADQ for an initial assessment of any potential business implications for the University, and to determine the nature of approval required.
 Where business implications are identified, a further business evaluation will be required.

-Modifications are approved by the Validation Service Sub-Committee (VSSC).
+Modifications are approved by the Academic Collaborations and Partnerships Sub-Committee (AcaPSC).
 You should submit revised course documentation to CADQ three weeks in advance of the meeting date.

-Major revisions are approved either by VSSC or by a Development and Approval Group.
+Major revisions are approved either by AcaPSC or by a Course Design Sprint.
 This decision will be made by the University.
 A deadline for submission of revised course documentation will be jointly agreed.

 CADQ is able to advise on the approval process for modifications and major revisions, and to provide iterative feedback on draft documentation where required.
 The appointed academic liaison tutor can advise the course team on proposed changes, and should be consulted prior to submission of the revised documentation.